 In short, your dog needs a calmer environment with less distraction, particularly when he is just starting the training process.
 It would be easier to handle the pulling and excitement the dog might probably exhibit under such conditions.

 It is usual for a dog to pull on the leash, but avoid the temptation of pulling back.
 You are leash training to get rid of that ugly behavior, so have some patience.
 Pulling back will only give your dog a wrong conception about such acts.

-Again, the one thing you need to have for this exercise is patience.
-That is because you will be stopping in your track often before getting to your final destination.
-So you need to be extremely patient and be consistent in what you do.
+So you need to be extremely patient and consistent in what you do.
 Otherwise, you won’t be able to leash train your dog effectively.

 So, try to keep the information on the ID tag up-to-date and, if possible, keep a few pictures of your dog.
 You may need them for a missing dog poster whenever the unexpected happens.

 No dog owner wishes to experience such a case because it could be energy-draining and financially demanding.
 But it can happen to any dog owner.
 So, be prepared for surprises.

 Final thoughts on how to leash train an older dog